 Each village offers a range of community facilities for you to use as an extension of your home.
 If you wish to book any facilities for a private function, please contact the Manager.

 We know pets are can be an important part of your life and your family, which is why they are welcome to move in with you in the majority of our villages.
 Contact the Manager to find out whether your selected village can accommodate pets.

 A personal information record will be provided upon your move to the village.
 This ensures we have the appropriate contacts in emergency scenarios.

 We ask you to complete the forms and ensure that anyone you nominate is aware of their listing as an emergency contact.

-If you have any questions in relation to these forms, please contact your Village Coordinator.
+If you have any questions in relation to these forms, please contact your Manager.
 Alternatively, we ask you to return the forms prior to your move-in date.

 Mercy Health insures the actual buildings at the village, including your new home.
 However, it is your responsibility to arrange insurance for your contents.
 Again, you may use your preferred insurer.

 Please note you may also wish to arrange public liability insurance within your home (this may already be attached to your contents insurance), especially if you regularly use in-home services such as cleaners or carers.

 Payment of maintenance fees